kappacite/box-certificative-himeji/README.md

 # 🌍 Himeji Planner — Dynamic Route Optimizer

-Travel Planner is a complete web application designed to help travelers plan, organize, and optimize their itineraries.
+Himeji Planner is a complete web application designed to help travelers plan, organize, and optimize their itineraries.
 The platform features an advanced routing engine that solves the **Traveling Salesperson Problem (TSP)** with support for fixed/locked stops and structured hotel layovers, presenting an interactive animated route map.

 The project is structured as a decoupled application:
 * 🛠️ **Backend API**: Flask (Python 3.11) with SQLite (SQLAlchemy) and Google OR-Tools routing solver.